Home

 that the most serious damage is initiated;

 The bad news, as the researchers point out, is that we already have in our bodies significantly higher concentrations of this chemical than those capable of inflicting adverse health effects in animal experiments.
-Recent CDC (U.S. Centers for Disease Control, Calafat et al. 2004) publication puts the current average level of bisphenol A at 2.7 nanograms/milliliter (parts per billion), or 2.7µg/liter, with 93% of over 2500 participants tested having measurable levels.
+Recent CDC (U.S. Centers for Disease Control, Calafat et al. 2004) publication puts the current average urine level of bisphenol A in humans at 2.7 nanograms/milliliter (parts per billion), or 2.7µg/liter, with

 Children younger than 6 have not being tested, but the trend indicates that they may be having the highest bisphenol A concentration of all.

-Note that your individual value for bisphenol A half-life may differ from the average, since it is mainly determined by the efficacy of your detox system - specifically, glucuronic acid pathway, whose main enzyme is zinc-dependant.
+Note that your individual value for bisphenol A half-life may differ from the average, since it is mainly determined by the efficacy of your detox system - specifically, that of glucuronic acid pathway, whose main enzyme is zinc-dependant.

-In the meantime, a number of studies - nearly 40 - have come up with the evidence that bisphenol A has adverse health effect on rodents in
+In the meantime, a number of studies - nearly 40 - have come up with the evidence that bisphenol A has adverse health effect on rodents in concentrations much lower than 50µg/kg/day.

-Abnormal cell growth resulted at doses 20 million times lower (Murray et al. 2001), or 2.5 nanograms/kg/day.
+(Murray et al. 2001), or 2.5 nanograms/kg/day.
 For comparison, infants can consume up to 13 µg/kg/day of bisphenol A leaching from baby food cans and polycarbonate bottles alone - over 500 times higher exposure (it is also higher than the official acceptable exposure limit for general population in Europe).

 In vitro cellular experiments, when the cells were directly exposed to the chemical, have observed significant effects of bisphenol A